-If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”
+If you’re a content writer, digital marketer, or a website owner who is just getting started with his content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 Starting with researching keywords is important, especially if they’re relevant to your site’s niche.